 \subsubsection{Experimental Setting}

-We use PyTorch to construct our framework, and we apply ResNet50 and ResNet101 \cite{ResNet} as our bachbones for PASCAL-$5^i$ and COCO-$20^i$ respectively.
-We choose the ResNet with atrous convolutions as previous works \cite{FWB, CANet, A-MCG}.
+We use PyTorch to construct our framework, and we apply ResNet50 and ResNet101 \cite{ResNet} as our backbones for PASCAL-$5^i$ and COCO-$20^i$ respectively.
+We choose the ResNet with atrous convolutions as the same with previous works \cite{FWB, CANet, A-MCG}.
 The ImageNet \cite{ImageNet} pretrained weights provided by PyTorch are used to initialize backbone networks.
 We use SGD as our optimizer.
 We set the momentum and weight decay to 0.9 and 0.0001 respectively.
 The 'poly' policy \cite{DeepLabV2} is adopted in our experiments to decay the learning rate by multiplying $\left ( 1 - \frac{current_{iter}}{max_{iter}} \right )^{power}$ where $power$ is set to 0.9. $\alpha$ and $\beta$ are set to 50 and 0.5 respectively.
 We use PFENet \cite{PFENet} as our baseline.
-The experiments on PASCAL-$5^i$ train models for 200 epochs as \cite{PFENet}, while the learning rate and batch size are set to 0.0025 and 4.
-Because there are more images in training set of COCO-$20^i$, we train models for 50 epochs with 0.0005 and 8 for learning rate and batch size respectively.
+The experiments on PASCAL-$5^i$ train models for 200 epochs as \cite{PFENet}, while the initial learning rate and batch size are set to 0.0025 and 4.
+Because there are more images in training set of COCO-$20^i$, we train models for 50 epochs with 0.0005 and 8 for the initial learning rate and batch size respectively.
 We fix the parameters of backbone networks and update other parameters during training.
 Each example is processed with mirror operation and random rotation from -10 to 10 degrees.
 Finally, limited by equipment performance, we randomly crop $321\times 321$ patches from the processed images as training samples, which significantly reduces storage consumption and runtime.
 During evaluation, we resize the processed images to $321\times 321$ and pad zero to maintain the original aspect ratio of images.
 Then the prediction is resized back to original label sizes to evaluate performance.
 Following \cite{PFENet}, for COCO-$20^i$, we also resize the prediction to $473\times 473$ with respect to its original aspect ratio to make another evaluation.
 The single-scale results are output without multi-scale testing and any other post-processing.
-Our experiments are conducted on an NVIDIA GeForce RTX3060 GPU and Intel Xeon CPU 10900K.
-The code will be made publicly available soon.
+Our experiments are conducted on a NVIDIA GeForce RTX3090 GPU and Intel Xeon CPU 10900K.